 New aquariums always look great, but like everything that is lived in, over time that changes.
-Many items can be removed and scrubbed, but one challenge that we all face is cleaning plants without damaging them.
+Many items of aquarium decor can be removed and scrubbed, but one challenge that we all face is cleaning plants without damaging them.
 Live plants, in particular, can be difficult to clean, but even artificial plants can be troublesome to restore to their original attractive state.
-Follow these steps to keep your real or artificial plants healthy and attractive.
+Follow these steps to keep your real or artificial plants attractive.

 Artificial plants are easier to clean due to the fact that they can't be killed.
 However, that doesn't mean they can't be damaged by chemicals or vigorous scrubbing.
 Particles of debris that fall on plants can often be dislodged by simply shaking the plant gently or using your fingers to brush them off.
 Particles that continue to cling to artificial plants can usually be washed off by removing the plant from the tank and rinsing them in clear water.
 If that does not remove the particles, gently scrub with an aquarium-safe algae pad.
-Take care to avoid the use of anything with soaps or chemicals, as even a small amount of residue can be harmful or lethal to fish.
+Take care to avoid the use of any soaps or chemicals, as even a small amount of residue can be harmful or lethal to fish.